staglabel/ng-page-title/README.md

 #### CDN

-Use this is not using any dependency manager (not recommended)
+Use this if not using any dependency manager (not recommended)

     // Include in your HTML file
     <script src="https://cdn.rawgit.com/riggerthegeek/ng-page-title/master/dist/ng-page-title.min.js"></script>